AparaV/aparavenkat.com/_posts/2017-07-31-regression-on-housing-data.md

 layout: post
 title: Regression on House Prices
 subtitle:
-description:
+description: >
+    Linear regression is perhaps the heart of machine learning.
+At least where it all started.And predicting the price of houses is the equivalent of the "Hello World" exercise in starting with linear regression.
+This article gives an overview of applying linear regression techniques (and neural networks) to predict house prices using the Ames housing dataset
-published: false
+published: true
 comments: true
 ---

 Linear regression is perhaps the heart of machine learning.
 At least where it all started.
 And predicting the price of houses is the equivalent of the "Hello World" exercise in starting with linear regression.
-This article gives an overview of applying linear regression techniques (and neural networks) to predict house prices using the [Ames dataset](https://ww2.amstat.org/publications/jse/v19n3/decock.pdf).
+This article gives an overview of applying linear regression techniques (and neural networks) to predict house prices using the [Ames housing dataset](https://ww2.amstat.org/publications/jse/v19n3/decock.pdf){:target="blank"}.
 <!--excerpt_ends-->
 This is a very simple (and perhaps naive) attempt at one of the beginner level Kaggle competition.
 Nevertheless, it is highly effective and demonstrates the power of linear regression.

+**All of the code used here is available in the form of a [Jupyter Notebook](https://github.com/AparaV/kaggle-competitions/blob/master/getting-started-house-prices/house_price_predictor.ipynb){:target="blank"} which you can run on your machine.**

 ## Pre-requisites